Stefan Wackerbauer

 Stefan Wackerbauer (born 2 November 1995) is a German former racing driver who competed in junior open-wheel racing and later transitioned to sports car racing.
 He is known for his dominance in the Formula BMW Talent Cup in 2011, his membership in the Red Bull Junior Team from 2012, and his participation in the ADAC GT Masters, where he secured a race win in 2015.

 Racing career

 Early life and karting

 Wackerbauer was born on 2 November 1995 in Gundihausen, Bavaria, Germany.
 He began his motorsport career in karting, but did not compete at the highest international levels.

 Junior Formula career

 In 2011, Wackerbauer transitioned to single-seater racing by winning the Formula BMW Talent Cup, a shootout series organized by BMW Motorsport.
 He dominated the season, securing victories in nearly every qualifying and race heat.

-His success led to his inclusion in the Red Bull Junior Team in 2012.
+Wackerbauer's success led to his inclusion in the Red Bull Junior Team in 2012.

 As part of the program, Wackerbauer competed in the Formula Renault 2.0 Eurocup with Koiranen Motorsport.

 Wackerbauer later moved to German Formula 3.